openvstorage/ovs-documentation/Installation/geoscale.md

 - The default policy for a Backend has compression turned on and features a (5,4,8,3) and (2,2,3,4) policy.
 Additional presets can be added on the Preset tab.

 Next, create GeoScale Backend by taking following actions:
-- To create the geoscale backend, open the shell of one of the Controller nodes  and [create an ABM Arakoon cluster](geoscalegettingstarted.md#creating-cluster-abm-optional) and extend it to 2 more performance nodes in the same data center.
+- To create the geoscale backend, open the Backends page in the the Open vStorage GUI.
-- [Create an NSM Arakoon cluster](geoscalegettingstarted.md#creating-cluster-nsm-optional) and extend it to the other Controller nodes.
-- Open the Backends page in the the Open vStorage GUI
 - Click **+ Add Backend**
     - Give the Backend a name
     - Select **Open vStorage** Backend as Backend type